MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Standard/README.md

 ## Assumptions

-1. The array of values is not empty
+1. The array of `values` is not empty
-2. Target datatypes are the same as the array of values datatype
+2. Tthe `target` datatype is the same as the array of `values` datatype

 ## Functions